ianbollinger/haskell-style-guide/haskell-style.md

 {-# INLINE id #-}
 ```

-In the case of data type definitions you must put the pragma before
+In the case of data type definitions, you must put the pragma before
 the type it applies to.
-Example:
+For example:

 ```haskell
 data Array e = Array